reactjs/react.dev/src/content/learn/choosing-the-state-structure.md

 1. **Group related state.** If you always update two or more state variables at the same time, consider merging them into a single state variable.
 2. **Avoid contradictions in state.** When the state is structured in a way that several pieces of state may contradict and "disagree" with each other, you leave room for mistakes.
 Try to avoid this.
-3. **Avoid redundant state.** If you can calculate some information from the component's props or its existing state variables during rendering, you should not put that information into that component's state.
+3. **Avoid redundant state.** If you can calculate some information from the Component's props or its existing state variables during rendering, you should not put that information into that Component's state.
 4. **Avoid duplication in state.** When the same data is duplicated between multiple state variables, or within nested objects, it is difficult to keep them in sync.
 Reduce duplication when you can.
 5. **Avoid deeply nested state.** Deeply hierarchical state is not very convenient to update.
 When possible, prefer to structure state in a flat way.